xai/churny/README.md

 Currently supported are versions 0.21 and 0.22.

+This particular branch has an external dependency to jdime, a structured diffing and merging tool that is not yet publicly available in its current version.
+I am currently working really hard on releasing jdime as an open source project.
+Such a release can be expected about end of december.

-If you have libgit2 installed, just run `make` to compile a binary.
-Then run `./churny -h` to print information on its usage.
+If you have libgit2 and jdime installed, just run `make` to compile a binary.
+Then run './churny -h' to print information on its usage.

 Note: there is also a bash script in this repository that also calculates code churn, but is no longer updated.